 Community Partners have the opportunity to be nominated for the annual Washtenaw County Environmental Excellence Awards.
 The event is cablecast and provides additional recognition to those who go above and beyond to protect the environment.

 The Washtenaw County Board of Commissioners honored the 2014 Environmental Excellence Award Winners at annual Waste Knot Award Ceremony.
 This year's winners demonstrated exceptional leadership in environmental protection in the areas of pollution prevention, water quality protection, and waste reduction and recycling.

-Left to right: Representatives from the Ann Arbor District Library, Superior Materials and Village Pharmacy II
+Commissioner Pratt with representatives from the Ann Arbor District Library, Superior Materials and Village Pharmacy II

 2014 Environmental Excellence in Water Quality